alopezgit/project-adapt/README.md

 # Project To Adapt
-In this repository you can find the official PyTorch implementation of [Project To Adapt](https://arxiv.org/abs/2008.01034) (ACCV20, Oral).
+In this repository, you can find the official PyTorch implementation of [Project To Adapt](https://arxiv.org/abs/2008.01034) (ACCV20, Oral).
 ## Environment
 We tested the code using PyTorch 1.2 and Ubuntu 18.04.
 To download the extra required packages to run the code, you can use `pip install -r requirements.txt`